Semi-feral: Species of semi-feral animals

-Semi-feral or stray cats live in proximity to humans who may be accustomed to their presence but have no owner; they are distinct from feral cats, which have no regular food source.
+Semi-feral or stray cats are a common example of animals that live in proximity to humans who may be accustomed to their presence but have no owner; they are distinct from feral cats, which have no regular food source.
 They are usually regularly fed in locations where food is left for no one cat in particular, and they find shelter "accidentally", such as in farm buildings, and sometimes deliberately from humans.
 A common reason to tolerate and even nourish these cats is so they kill vermin, or because of a general favorable feeling toward cats.
 Usually semi-ownership of cats contributes to cat overpopulation and excessive breeding when people nourish but do not neuter the cats.
 Some studies claim this can be disastrous for wild animal species, especially birds and a great number of bird species have become extinct because of domesticated cats which were not kept inside, although this is disputed in the scientific literature.